dbasu-umass/clptheory/README.md

     (uniform wage rates across industries + takes account of unproductive industries) with the New Interpretation;

+9.  `ppnewint4`: a function to estimate a circulating capital model (allows differential wage rates across industries + takes account of unproductive industries) with the New Interpretation;

 ## Examples

 These are examples of a 3-industry economy which shows you how to: